LoganPreston/PokeBot/README.md

 If you want to reuse this, add a config.json file in your top level that has the structure {
-	"BotPrefix" : "<your prefix>",
+	"BotPrefix" : "your prefix",
-	"Token" : "<your discord token",
+	"Token" : "your discord token",
 }